Broken down in the UK? We’ll rescue you, even if you’re not a Member.

 What to do if you break down on a smart motorway

+A smart motorway is a motorway that uses different methods to manage the flow of traffic.
 If you break down on a smart motorway, there might not be a hard shoulder.
-In that case, follow these steps instead.
+If there’s no hard shoulder on the motorway, follow these steps instead.

 - If your car can still be driven, get to a service area or leave at the next junction.

-- If you can’t, aim for the next emergency refuge area.
+- If you can’t, aim for the next emergency area.

 2. If you break down in a live lane, then: